DogFingerStudios/yanorra-wiki/Wiki/Velu.md

 ### Key Regions

+- **Byad**: The capital city, renowned for its administrative prominence and rich cultural heritage.
+Byad is famed as the starting point for Erik the Explorer’s legendary voyages to Anqhara, a purported continent beyond the Eastvoid Ocean.
+The existence of Anqhara remains fiercely debated, with scholars and locals divided over whether Erik’s tales describe a real land or a myth born of pre-Drift optimism.

-- **Gate Thaurin** The capital and primary port, a heavily fortified coastal city controlling access to Velu’s agricultural exports.
+- **Gate Thaurin** The primary port, a heavily fortified coastal city controlling access to Velu’s agricultural exports.
 - **Inland Plains**: Expansive farmlands producing grains, vegetables, and livestock, critical for trade with Duvessa and other East Yanorra nations.

 ## Climate